Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Mock Catalog for Lensed GWs

 Regarding quadruple systems (middle panel), the peak of the SNR ratio distribution is noticeably higher.
 This is attributed to the specific image configuration of quad-lens systems, where the first arriving image is not necessarily the brightest (e.g., it often corresponds to the third brightest image in the sequence).
 In the $\text{SNR}_{\text{early}} \in [8, 12]$ interval, the proportion of flux ratio anomalies in quadruple systems reaches $78.7\%$, with a median of $1.39$.

 As the global SNR increases, the peak of the SNR ratio distribution consistently shifts toward lower values and eventually stabilizes.
 In double-image systems, the peak gradually decreases from $1.01$ and plateaus at approximately $0.35$.
-This trend indicates that the impact of detector selection bias diminishes, allowing the statistical properties of the detected signals to converge toward their intrinsic physical distributions.
+This trend {clearly demonstrates that as the events become louder,} the impact of detector selection bias diminishes, allowing the statistical properties of the detected signals to converge toward their intrinsic physical distributions.

 \autoref{fig:double_snr} illustrates the joint distribution of SNRs for the 3,954 analyzed double-image events.
 Statistical analysis reveals a Pearson correlation coefficient of $r \approx 0.59$ , indicating a moderate positive correlation between the SNRs of the first ($\rho_1$) and second ($\rho_2$) images.
 This degree of correlation is primarily constrained by the time-varying detector antenna response--driven by Earth's rotation--and the intrinsic diversity of lensing magnification ratios, which together act as significant decorrelation factors.The distribution's median is centered at $(\rho_2, \rho_1) \approx (15.7, 30.2)$ , while the peak density (mode) occurs at $(11.5, 27.4)$.
 These statistical benchmarks intuitively reflect the characteristic hierarchy in the observed sample, where the SNR of the first image generally exceeds that of the second.
 Furthermore, approximately $12.2\%$ of the events exhibit "flux inversion" ($\rho_2 > \rho_1$), a phenomenon largely attributed to the modulation of the antenna response function over the lensing time delay.
 This effect is particularly pronounced for image pairs with comparable magnifications formed in the vicinity of fold or cusp caustics.The color gradient in the figure further elucidates this relationship: data points near the diagonal ($\rho_1 = \rho_2$) correspond to image pairs with magnification ratios near unity, whereas the darker purple regions signify highly de-magnified pairs.
 This visually confirms that the observed SNR disparities are predominantly governed by the lensing magnification ratio rather than stochastic fluctuations in the intrinsic source parameters.